What is keto?

+Using Keto for narcolepsy is not something that you will find in many books or even online resources as of right now.
+Most publications about the ketogenic diet are focused on weight loss.
+However, it was originally developed as a treatment for epilepsy.
 Keto is a low carb diet but it is not the same as all the other low carb diets out there like Atkins, Paleo, or Zero-Carb.
+Before deciding on keto for narcolepsy, you may see if one of these other ways of eating works better for you.
 This diet requires you to restrict your carb intake below a certain threshold, but we do eat some carbs from healthy sources like vegetables.
 It is important to understand the science behind why we have to restrict our carbohydrates for this to work.

 When reading food labels, you have to consider where you are in the world.
 Many countries already list starch and sugar carbs separately, like Australia, the United Kingdom, and most of the European Union.
 Check the labels to be sure.
 In the US, however you can subtract the fiber content from the carb content.
 Not everyone likes this approach.
 If its too complicated just go with the carb count on the label, it will only make your total net carbs lower than necessary.
 Just be sure you are getting enough fiber through vegetables.

 Maybe my explanation is not quite enough to convince you.
 Check out this Science-y Booklet from The Madcap Miss .
 It is full of cited research that provides more insight into why and how this lifestyle works.
 I also recommend her Beginner’s Cheat Sheet that helps you know what is best to eat to reap the benefits of this ketogenic way of eating.
 She has a great blog and facebook group that can really help you understand if this is something you are willing to commit to.